daveo90/fermat-1/README-DEV-TEAMS.md

       Skype:   josejcb89
       Github:  https://github.com/josejcb

-We are also ameteur philosophers, passionate about esoteric topics as video games.
+We are also amateur philosophers, passionate about esoteric topics and video games.

 <br/>
 ### Code Butchers Team:
 -----------------------------------
-We are a team of diverse nature developers, interested on the bases and structure of the Fermat Framework, and even nonconforming, we work along the entire platform, trying to keep the things ordered and collaborating with other teams.
+We are a team of diverse nature developers, interested on the bases and structure of the Fermat Framework, and even non-conforming, we work along the entire platform, trying to keep the things ordered and collaborating with other teams.

-* In the Fermat Core we are responsible for the enhancements and maintance.
+* In the Fermat Core we are responsible for the enhancements and maintenance.
 * In the OSA Platform we do our best.
 * In the Crypto Broker Platform we are responsible for the communication between its respectives actors.
-* In the Crypto Currency Platform we developed a serie of plug-ins and we have knowdlege of the whole platform.
+* In the Crypto Currency Platform we developed a serie of plug-ins and we have knowledge of the whole platform.

 In each platform mentioned, we are involved in the development of Network Services, GUI Components and Platform components.